InfamousMusicify/MOTD/README.md

      Ubuntu 2007 Forums Motds, Discord Loading Lines, Google Translate Resource Pack, Minecraft Advancements, Random Ideas, And a fair amount of custom Motds, All Realms's Twitch Quotes as of 3-27-20, All Futurama Motd's.

+     Since 6.1, The datapack has been split into 2 parts, the normal MOTD part and the visual/musical Effects portion. the visual/musical portion is completely optional, but adds some nice atmosphere.
+     RFX and Music is no longer enabled by default, it has to be manually enabled by the player.

      You can use the command "scoreboard players set @p Logout 1" to trigger a message for the closest player, or "scoreboard players set @a[distance=..50] Logout 1" for an area of effect message.